henno/refreshdb/README.md

 php refreshdb.php [--dump | --restore | --repair]
 ```

+You can only use one mode at a time.
+If no mode is specified, the script will show usage information.

 ## 3. Reading Database Credentials

-- If `config.php` is present, parse out `DATABASE_USERNAME`, `DATABASE_HOSTNAME`, `DATABASE_DATABASE`.
+- If `config.php` is present, parse out `DATABASE_USERNAME`, `DATABASE_HOSTNAME`, `DATABASE_DATABASE`, and `DATABASE_PASSWORD`.
-- If DATABASE_PASSWORD is empty, the -p flag will be omitted from the commands.
+- If `DATABASE_PASSWORD` is empty, the -p flag will be omitted from the commands.
 - Allow for varied quoting (single/double) and spacing.
 - Both `const` and `define()` forms are possible.
 - If `config.php` is missing, look for WordPress-style `DB_` prefixed constants.
 Same parsing logic as above.
-- If neither file is found or needed constants can’t be read, output an error and exit.
+- If neither file is found or needed constants can't be read, output an error and exit.

 ## 4. Dumping & Repairing